-Global Health Council’s Member Only Advocacy Roundtables connect people and organizations passionate about global health with resources and opportunities to make a difference.
-Contact us at email@example.com for more information.
+Global Health Council’s Member-only Advocacy Roundtables connect people and organizations passionate about global health with resources and opportunities to take action and make a difference.
+Contact us at firstname.lastname@example.org for more information.

 Budget & Appropriations Roundtable

-A collective group of members active in policy and engagement with global-health-related multilateral institutions (WHO, G7, G20, World Bank, and others).
+A collective group of members active in policy and engagement with global-health-related multilateral institutions (e.g. World Health Organization, G7, G20, World Bank, and others).
 This roundtable focuses on information sharing and identifying potential opportunities for joint advocacy.

 Global Health Security Roundtable

-Regularly meets to coordinate information sharing and ensure that members optimize opportunities to be part of the dialogue around global health security and the Global Health Security Agenda.
+Coordinates information sharing and works to ensure that members optimize opportunities to be part of the dialogue around U.S. bilateral global health security funding, programming, and multilateral efforts, such as the Global Health Security Agenda.

 Maternal, Newborn, and Child Health Roundtable